munificent/journal/asset/post/2010-09-18-futureproofing-uniform-access-and-masquerades.md

 ---
 title: "Future-Proofing, Uniform Access, and Masquerades"
-categories: c-sharp code java language magpie
+tags: c-sharp code java language magpie
 ---

 Take a look at this Java code: